AntonC9018/Kari/source/README.md

 Currently, it does not support arrays other than string arrays, but I have not yet had a use case for that.

+### Getting command line options

+You can mark any fields in your administrator with `[Option]` to associate options passed via command line with exactly the same name to them.
+You can make them required, by setting `IsRequired` to true in the constructor.
+See the file `ArgumentParsing.cs` for an API overview, and override `IAdministrator.GetArgumentObject()` if you want to define the options somewhere else than directly in the administrator class.

 ## Default plugins

 None of the plugins are included by default by `Kari`, however, there are some useful ones already defined in this repo.